-Chytrid and blastoclad fungi in culture are primarily saprobic heterotrophs, with notable pathogenic exceptions on algae, plants, insects, other fungi, and, in the case of Batrachochytrium, amphibians.
+Chytrid and blastoclad fungi in culture are primarily saprotrophic heterotrophs, with notable pathogenic exceptions on algae, plants, insects, other fungi, or, in the case of Batrachochytrium, amphibians.
 Consequently, many types of culture media are necessary to maintain this diversity.
 The recommended medium for each culture is recorded in the database.
-Here we discuss maintenance by sterile transfer and how to avoid contamination, list culture media recommended by the CZEUM for culturing zoosporic eufungi, and describe our cryopreservation protocol.
+Here we discuss maintenance by sterile transfer and how to avoid contamination.
+A list of culture media recommended by CZEUM for culturing zoosporic eufungi and their recipes can be found here.
+Our cyropreservation protocol is discussed here.

 A. Sterility and Transfer